ossu/code-of-conduct/README.md

 *   Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
-*   Sustained disruption of community events, including talks and presentations.

 ## 5. Consequences of Unacceptable Behavior